 Delivering his twice-yearly report to Congress, Bernanke said the central bank was prepared to provide additional stimulus if the US economic slump persisted.

 He said temporary factors, such as high food and petrol prices, had slowed the economy.
+These factors should ease in the second half of the year and growth should pick up.

 But if that forecast proved wrong, he said, the Fed was prepared to do more.